• Affiliate Program

 Now, let's get to the good stuff: the list of 177 college essay examples responding to current and past Common App essay prompts.
 Connecticut College.
 12 Common Application essays from the classes of 2022-2025 .
 Hamilton College.
 7 Common Application essays from the class of 2026; 7 Common Application essays from the class of 2022

-3. What are colleges looking for in your application essay?
+8. What do colleges look for in application essays?

 Reason #2: Colleges Are Judged by Their SAT/ACT Score Ranges.
 Yes, the SAT/ACT is important to schools because they use it to judge your readiness for college.
 However, it's also important to schools because if you're admitted, your SAT/ACT score will be incorporated into their yearly SAT/ACT statistics.

-9. What do colleges look for in application essays?
+10. What do colleges actually look for in application essays?

 If you're applying to colleges, crafting a compelling college application essay can be crucial.
 According to a 2018 survey from the National Association for College Admission Counseling, 56.4% of admissions counselors said the application essay plays a considerable or moderately important role in admission decisions..
 If you want to write a winning essay, keep reading.